ConnorFriday-code/NoteGroupsProjectThree/README.md

 Submit Error

-I had noticed while using Quill's api that you can insert an 'a'/href link in the text area.
+I noticed while using Quill's API that you can insert an 'a'/href link in the text area.
 However, when the user uses this feature, they click on a 'save' button to create the link.
 The note seems to work fine until the user tries to save the note itself later.
-Saving the note break it for ever by making the note uneditable html afterwards, regardless if the user closes and reopens the note.
-This also happens with bold text and and the bullet list option.
+Saving the note breaks it forever by making the note uneditable HTML afterwards, regardless if the user closes and reopens the note.
+This also happens with bold text and the bullet list option.

 Before: